make the pie dough

 Clean the apples and peel the skin using a speed peeler.
 Remove the core and quarter the apples.
 Keep quartered apples in a large bowl filled with cold water and juice of one lemon - this will prevent the oxidation and keep apples from browning.
 Cut each apple into 2 mm (1/8-inch) slices.
 The easiest way to do that is by using a high-quality mandoline slicer.
 Place sliced apple in a large bowl.
 Add sugar, spices (all-spice, cloves, cinnamon), and all-purpose flour.
 Stir everything gently to combine.
 Add melted butter and optionally add a tablespoon of Calvados or Porto.
 Stir and set aside.
 Preheat your oven to 230 °C / 440 °F.

-Add all-purpose flour, raw cane sugar, sugar, and cold butter (cut in cubes) to a bowl.
+Add all-purpose flour, raw cane sugar, sugar, and cold butter (cut into cubes) to a bowl.
 Knead with your hands to get a crumbly mixture.
 Add chopped blanched almond and stir to combine.

 Spread the apple filling evenly into the prepared pie crust.
-Using your hand, press the apple filling down tightly so that the apples are packed together.
+Press the apple filling down tightly with your hand so that the apples are packed together.
 Sprinkle the crumble topping evenly on the apples.
-Transfer your apple pie dish to a larger baking sheet, lined with parchment paper.
-Apples will release juices while baking so this will help catch all those juices.
-Place in the preheated oven, on the middle rack and bake for 10 minutes at 230 °C / 440 °F. Then, lower the heat and bake for another 60 - 70 minutes at 190 °C / 375 °F. After 20 minutes of the second baking, cover the pie with aluminum foil and continue to bake.
-Leave the dutch apple pie to rest before serving warm or coldTipThis dutch pie is best served after resting in the pie dish for at least 4 hours, or overnight.
+Transfer your apple pie dish to a larger baking sheet lined with parchment paper.
+Apples will release juices while baking, which will help catch all those juices.
+Place in the preheated oven on the middle rack and bake for 10 minutes at 230 °C / 440 °F. Then, lower the heat and bake for another 60 - 70 minutes at 190 °C / 375 °F. After 20 minutes of the second baking, cover the pie with aluminum foil and continue to bake.
+Leave the Dutch apple pie to rest before serving it warm or cold.TipThis dutch pie is best served after resting in the pie dish for at least 4 hours, or overnight.